lkfry123/true-crime/true-crime/src/content/posts/ed-gein-netflix-overview.md

 draft: false
 ---

 Ed Gein’s crimes have cast a long shadow over American pop culture.
 From inspiring characters like Norman Bates and Leatherface to reshaping the way we talk about rural isolation and horror, his story continues to surface in new retellings.
-This review focuses on Netflix’s "Monsters: The Lollipop Killer" (Episode 2: “Plainfield” — hypothetical episode title used for clarity) and compares its claims to contemporaneous record.
+This review focuses on Netflix’s drama "Monster: The Ed Gein Story" and compares its claims to contemporaneous record.

 ## What the documentary covers